-Mark Wentworth’s son John was born in 1737 and attended Harvard with John Adams, with whom he became a close friend.
+Mark Wentworth’s son John was born in 1737 and attended Harvard with John Adams, with whom he formed a close friendship.
 John Wentworth II, however, remained loyal to the king.

 346 Pleasant St., Portsmouth, N.H.

 Tucked among Newport, R.I.’s many historic homes is the Lucas-Johnston house.
-The house was originally owned by Augustus Lucas, who arrived in Newport from France around 1700 and grew wealthy trading in slaves.
+Augustus Lucas originally owned it.
+He arrived in Newport from France around 1700 and grew wealthy trading in slaves.
 Lucas’ grandson Augustus Johnston gave the house greater renown when he lived in it.
-Johnston was a British official who accepted a position as Newport’s stamp agent – in charge of administering the Stamp Act.
+Johnston , a British official, accepted a position as Newport’s stamp agent – in charge of administering the Stamp Act.

 As in Massachusetts, Rhode Island agitators protested vehemently against the Stamp Act.
 Johnston was hanged in effigy, and a mob drove him from his home into hiding until he agreed not to serve as stamp agent.
 In July of 1776 Johnston again ran into difficulty when he refused to swear allegiance to the revolutionary cause.
 For that, he was imprisoned for a time.

 When the British held Newport during the early days of the war, Johnston served in various capacities in the city.
 When the British left, Johnston left with them.
 His house was confiscated.
-A good part of Johnston’s life was spent arguing for compensation for his losses due to both the Stamp Act riot and the American Revolutionary War.
+He spent a good part of his life arguing for compensation for his losses due to both the Stamp Act riot and the American Revolution.

 Today the Lucas-Johnston House is privately owned.